 The Bodhisatta was once a merchant who led large oxcart caravans to trade with distant lands.
 On one trip, he had to pass through a desert so extreme that travel was only possible in the cool of the night and all necessities needed to be brought along from home.
 There was no track; the “desert pilot” needed to navigate by the stars like ship captains do.

 On the final night of the journey, with the end of the desert up ahead, the Bodhisatta ordered the water and firewood discarded to lighten the load and speed their travel.
 But during the night, the pilot fell deep asleep and the oxen went off course.
 When morning arrived, the caravan was back where it had been the day before.
 The men set up camp in despair due to the lack of water.

 The Bodhisatta, fearing they would all perish, walked around looking for water and found a clump of kusha grass.
 Assuming it could only grow if there was water underneath, he directed his men to dig a hole.
-After nearly thirty meters they struck rock, and the men lost hope.
+After thirty meters they struck rock, and the men lost hope.
 But the Bodhisatta climbed down and placed his ear on the rock and heard water running beneath it.

 In the Lifetime of the Buddha

-The boy who broke the rock was an earlier birth of a disciple of the Buddha who was unable to attain insight after intense meditation study in the wilderness.
+The boy who broke the rock was an earlier birth of a disciple of the Buddha who was unable to attain insight after intense meditation in the wilderness.
 When he decided to give up, the Buddha told him this story of his past life to motivate him to continue trying.